An adventurous trip for families and nature lovers of all ages.

 Accommodation on this day: Kioro Suites & Spa

-2. Watch wildlife like birds, monkeys, turtles, caiman, and sloths in the 25,000-acre Caño Negro National Wildlife Refuge.
+– Spot wildlife such as hummingbirds, macaws, toucans, howler monkeys, sea turtles, caiman and sloths in the 25,000-acre Cano Negro National Wildlife Refuge.

-4. Sky Park Adventure organises pick up and drop off and a series of adventurous experiences like zip wires, nature walks, tubing etc.
+– Sky Park Adventure organises pick up and drop off and a series of adventurous experiences such as ziplining, nature walks, tubing etc.

 Accommodation on this day: Kioro Suites & Spa

-Today you will have your first Cloud Forest (a rainforest at altitude) experience when you drive to the Monteverde Cloud Forest Reserve, a spectacular wildlife sanctuary and nature reserve, located in the Cordillera de Tilarán.
+Today you will have your first Cloud Forest experience when you drive to the Monteverde Cloud Forest Reserve, a spectacular wildlife sanctuary and nature reserve, located in the Cordillera de Tilaran.

 Accommodation on this day: Monteverde Lodge & Gardens

-For passionate birdwatchers, we can organise a special private birding tour if you’re interested in learning more about these famous flying species.
+There is even a special private birding tour if you’re interested in learning more about some of the resident species.

 Accommodation on this day: Monteverde Lodge & Gardens